atlasharry/JS_BackUp/README.md

 In addition to the back up, we also have codes related to Unit Testing and Continuous Integration(Python pytest, Jest, PHPUnit, GitHub Actions, Generative AI) for COMP 333: Software Engineering 2023
 Homework 5

+## Where to put the repo

+Make sure that you've cloned the repository to the folder htdocs in XAMPP.
+Otherwise, the php test might not run.

 ## Python test

 ### Problem 1 (unit test without pytest)